Our Place (organization): Fundraising & Events

 In 2008 Jackie Mason did a comedy show benefiting Our Place, and to raise awareness of teen substance abuse.

 In 2011, Our Place began hosting its annual 5 kilometer run to raise awareness and funding for the organization.

 In 2013 Lipa Schmeltzer created Team Lipa, and ran the annual Our Place 5 km.

 In 2015 Our Place was a part of a weekend in The Hampton Synagogue which is run by Marc Schneier where over 500 people attended a weekend.

+In 2019 Our Place had its inaugural tennis match event.
+Cross River bank and Our Place partnered for this annual event that attracts thousands of spectators named the Cross River Open.